hunterritik/-Video_Conferencing_Website/README.md

 - Video Recording

-# Demo
-You can test at https://chat.1410inc.xyz.

 # Note
 You can create a free xirsys account and use their free ice server.
 You can replace the one used with your own at `src/assets/js/helpers.js`, function `getIceServer()`.
 The demo may not work as my xirsys account has been deactivated for reasons best known to them (perhaps the hits were too much) and I am not ready to create a new one.
 Create yours or look for an alternative.

-# Alternative
-If you prefer to use PHP Web socket (Ratchet) instead of socket.io and NodeJS, check out the PHP version [here](https://github.com/amirsanni/conference-call-ratchet).